The Definitive Guide to Buying Leather Furniture

 Drop in springs are a more affordable option than hand tied springs.

-They are very similar to a box spring in appearance, but they function mostly to expedite the manufacturing process.
+They are remarkably like a box spring in appearance, but they function mostly to expedite the manufacturing process.
 Whereas 8-way hand tied suspensions rest on the bottom of the furniture's frame, these are inserted wherever they fit best.
+Usually to the frames edging.

 Drop in springs will never have the same ride as hand tied springs, but some may be less prone to sagging.